benehret/Picasso/README.md

 ##### allow users to use the up and down arrows to move through the history of expressions
 Start by adding inputs by typing in the field and hitting the "user input" button.
 Next, when you want to go up the history of the inputs, press the up key.
 When you want to go down the history, press the down key.
 If you go out of bounds (such as hitting up when you are already at the top), it will throw an exception.

+##### allow users to refer to history of expressions in this session by entering their history number prefixed by "$" (i.e., "$3")
+Start by adding inputs by typing in the field and hitting the "user input" button.
+Next, when you want to refer to a specific index in the history, type "$<integer>" into the text field and hit the "user input" button.
+This will set the text field to the appropriate string and also evaluate it.
+The indexes are not computer indexes, but human indexes.
+For example, in a history of ["cos(x)", "sin(x)", "x + y"], entering "$1" would return "cos(x)" and entering "$3" would return "x + y."